What OSINT can and cannot tell you about geopolitical risk

 Source: Dutch Safety Board Final Report, October 2015

-Every signal entering the Osprey platform is assessed against four criteria before it informs a forecast or triggers an alert.
+Every data point entering the Osprey platform is assessed against four criteria before it informs a forecast or triggers an alert.
 This is what separates verified intelligence from open-source aggregation.

 Osprey monitors more than 200,000 sources across 60 languages.
 Each signal is cross-referenced against independent sources before it is treated as verified.
 A story appearing in 40 outlets from a single origin counts as one data point, not 40.